5 Ways to Fix Low Hot Water Pressure

-The good news is that having hot water with no pressure on a single or few sinks means that it’s the faucet and likely not the lines themselves.
-Clean the limescale and other debris out of the faucet head and see if your hot water pressure increases.
+The good news is that having hot water with no pressure on a single or few sinks means that it’s a clogged faucet and likely not the lines themselves.
+Clean the limescale, mineral deposits, and other debris out of the faucet head and see if your hot water pressure increases.

 If your home is older and has old steel pipes, there could be some corrosion on the galvanized pipes that are restricting the flow of water from your hot water tank.

 This is an issue that doesn’t show up instantaneously; rather, it slowly builds.
 As the pipes get more corroded and scale builds up, the water pressure gradually slows down.

 This is one or more dire cases of low water pressure in the house because it means the pipes are causing the issue of low pressure and need to be replaced.
 This can be an expensive upgrade, and the old copper pipes will need to be replaced with newer plastic pipes (or copper if you prefer).

 If this is the case, you will need to contact a plumber.
 The plumber will remove the corroded steel, take it to a scrapyard near you and replace it with the right piping.

 Leaking or Busted Pipes

 This is the worse one and needs to be dealt with quickly.
 If the water pressure has suddenly dropped in the whole house without other cause, you could be dealing with a leaking line or a broken pipe.
 You want to identify this quickly because it could result in massive damage and including wood floor water damage.